nika-begiashvili/libarchivejs/README.md

         {file: {CompressedFile},  path: ""}
     ]
 ```
-if this methods get called after `archive.extractFiles();` they will contain actual files as well
+If these methods get called after `archive.extractFiles();` they will contain actual files as well.

-decompression might take long for bigger files, to track each file as it gets extracted `archive.extractFiles` accepts callback
+Decompression might take a while for larger files.
+To track each file as it gets extracted, `archive.extractFiles` accepts callback
 ```js
     archive.extractFiles((entry) => { // { file: {File}, path: {String} }
         console.log(entry);
     });
 ```

-### Extract single file form archive
+### Extract single file from archive

-To extract single file from archive you can use `extract()` method on returned `CompressedFile`
+To extract a single file from the archive you can use the `extract()` method on the returned `CompressedFile`.

 ```js
     const filesObj = await archive.getFilesObject();